softfire-eu/security-manager/pfsense.md

 | Interfaces  | 2       |

 The two network interfaces are attached to *wan_name* and *lan_name* networks, and they are set as *WAN* and *LAN* interface respectively.

-## Resource properties
-* **testbed**: Defines where to deploy the Security Resource selected
-* **wan_name**: Selects the network on which the first interface of the VM is attached.
-It is configured as WAN on pfSense.
-It must be a network connected to the SoftFIRE-public network
-* **lan_name**: Selects the network on which the second interface of the VM is attached.
-It is configured as LAN on pfSense

 [Legal disclaimer](https://www.pfsense.org/about-pfsense/)